-This Italian-inspired Thanksgiving menu for six people is perfect for a small Thanksgiving gathering.
-Scroll down for step-by-step directions including a time table for cooking!
+These Thanksgiving menu ideas for six people are perfect for a small Thanksgiving gathering.

 I love how the question, “What are you doing for Thanksgiving?” can spark interesting conversation.
 Just this year, I’ve heard about cherished traditions, tales of crazy family dynamics, and even had the chance to invite someone to our own Thanksgiving table.